roddhjav/pass-import/CONTRIBUTING.rst

 store, the data imported always respects a simple `key: value` format at the exception of the password that is always present in the first line.

-`pass_import.manager.PasswordManager` is the main class that manage import from all the supported password manager.
+`pass_import.manager.PasswordManager` is the main class that manages import from all the supported password manager.
 Then the classes in `pass_import.formats` inherit from it.
 It manages data formatting from all the password manager.

 Data are imported in PasswordManager.data, this is a list of ordered dict.
-Each entry is a dictionary that contain the data for a password store entry.
-The dictionary's key are divided in two sets:
+Each entry is a dictionary that contains the data for a password store entry.
+The dictionary's keys are divided into two sets:

 1) The *standard keys*: `title`, `password`, `login`, `url`, `comments` and `group`.